 Purpose: To consider whether the Public should be excluded from the following items of business.

 Policy Framework: None.

 Reason for Decision: To comply with legislation.

 Consultation: Legal.

 Recommendation(s): It is recommended that:

-1) The public be excluded from the meeting during consideration of the following item(s) of business on the grounds that it / they involve(s) the likely disclosure of exempt information as set out in the Paragraphs listed below of Schedule 12A of the Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) (Wales) Order 2007 subject to the Public Interest Test (where appropriate) being applied.

-Item No. Rel evant Paragraphs in Schedule 12A

-18 14
+1) item(s) of b of exempt in 12A of the L Governmen 5 14

 Report Author: Democratic Services

 Finance Officer: Not Applicable

 Legal Officer: Tracey Meredith - Interim Head of Legal & Democratic Services (Monitoring Officer)